genomicsITER/sexQC-for-NGS-data/README.md

 ---

 <!-- ------------------ SECTION ------------------ -->
-## Approach 1: Somalier sex check analysis
+## Approach 1: sex check analysis with Somalier
 A first approach, performed by means of the `Somalier` v0.2.15. tool ([Pedersen et al. 2019](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-020-00761-2)), let us to infer the sex of the sample from the depth of the X and Y chromosome reads.
 This tool uses a total of 17,766 positions in coding regions to be able to work with data from different type of experiments (whole-exome and -genome sequencing, RNA-Seq, etc.).
 These positions meet several requisites such as: (i) frequently sequenced with high quality, (ii) population allele frequency around 0.5, and (iii) exclusion of segmental duplications regions, low complexity regions and regions nearby insertion and deletions.
 Relatedness among samples is calculated by allelic concordance from single nucleotide variants within these positions (classified as homozygous, heterozygous, and alternative homozygous).

 `Somalier` uses a genomic VCF file (gVCF) to extract variant and non-variant information from these positions.
 With `somalier extract` command we extract position data to a binary file.
 In a second step, `somalier relate` calculate and create an [HTML file](https://brentp.github.io/somalier/ex.html) for results visualization.
 An example code is shown below: